Wednesday, August 2, 2017

 I had this familiar and horrible vision of Ana dragging me through a hot, sweaty market making me try on shoes, none of which fit, and none of which would fit.
 It was terrifying.
 So I had to stop it right there.
 I gave Magnus the nod and we picked up the pace, putting several valuable metres between us and the girls, out of earshot.
 The best approach in these sorts of situations is to ignore the problem, change the subject, and get the duct tape ready just in case.

 We finally rounded the end of the lake and continued on until we found this huge orange structure rising out of an enormous raised concrete structure with steps leading up to it on all sides.
 Beside the orange globe was a smaller green one, shaped like a Christmas tree lightbulb.
 We had no clue what they were so went in for a closer look.
-As we approached Magnus spotted a sign that included the word “Cine” so announced to the group that it must be a movie theater, which was met with great enthusiasm.
+As we approached, Magnus spotted a sign that included the word “Cine” so announced to the group that it must be a movie theater, which was met with great enthusiasm.
 We walked right up to the orange globe, but couldn’t find an entrance, so we walked over to the green structure and discovered it was a restaurant, but still couldn’t find any theatre entrance.
 There were local people everywhere, some having picnics on the concrete steps, some skateboarding, and others had small charcoal grills set up with tiny chairs where you could sit down and enjoy a hot, rice paper seafood burrito.
-Confounded, we descended the stairs and finally found an entrance, so we walked in and discovered that buried in the concrete bunker was not only a 6 screen movie theater, but also a full subterranean shopping mall!
-It was very strange, but yet what a fantastic idea – burying your ugly shopping mall in the ground and leaving the “roof” for a massive and attractive public space.
+Confounded, we descended the stairs and finally found an entrance, so we walked in and discovered that buried in the concrete bunker was not only a six screen movie theater, but also a full subterranean shopping mall!
+It was very strange, but yet what a fantastic idea – burying your ugly shopping mall in the ground and leaving the “roof” as a massive and attractive public space.

 We bought movie tickets and had an hour to wait so we browsed through the mall and then went back outside to do some people watching and try out one of those fresh rice burritos.
 It was so simple and yet so delicious.
 The young girl running the operation was sitting on the ground behind her charcoal grill and pulled out a stiff, round rice paper wrapper which she placed on the grill.
 Next she put in a spoonful of onions, some kind of red sauce, a scoop of dried shrimp flakes, and cracked an egg and then stirred the mixture around with a spoon as it started to cook.
 Then, she pulled out a small sausage and sliced it up into the mixture.
 It cooked for about five minutes and then she folded it into a burrito shape, wrapped it in paper, and handed it over to me in exchange for a buck.
 Of course, it was delicious.
 I am going to set one of these up in the park across from my office one day and change the course of history for Brantford, Ontario.

 The movie we saw was called Valerian and it was quite unlike anything I’ve ever seen in the past.
-If you combine Shark Boy and Lava Girl, Star Wars and Days of our Lives and then add in some extra luscious, black eyebrows on the female lead, then you have it.
+If you combine Shark Boy and Lava Girl, Star Wars, and Days of our Lives and then add in some extra luscious, black eyebrows on the female lead, then you have it.
 We loved it and it was an interesting end to a very full day.